rozzilla/demo-oom/README.md

 # demo-oom

-Demo project to demonstrate how to debug Out of Memory issues.
+Demo project to demonstrate how to debug Out of Memory issues, and more in general performance bottlenecks.

 ## Setup